APSL/transmanager/docs/settings.rst

 The default language code in **ISO 639-1** format.
 Default ``'es'``.

+.. _enabled:

 TM_DEFAULT_ENABLED_ATTRIBUTE_NAME
 ---------------------------------
-The name of the attribute that wehave to watch in order to know it the record of the main model is enabled or not.
+The name of the attribute that we have to watch in order to know if the record of the main model is enabled or not.
 Watching the state of this field we order to generate or delete the translations of the main model record.
 Default ``'enabled'``.